hci-a-if-its-2019/final-project-ichiraku-ramen/USABILITY-EVALUATION.md

 ## Participant 4
 ### Participant Description
-1. The participant is a female student of Informatics Department ITS batch 2016.
+1. The participant is a female student of Informatics Department ITS 2016.
 2. The participant is an interviewee from contextual inquiry

 ### Transcript